RHuebsch13/Fur_kidz/README.md

 ##### 6. GUARDING FROM FORCED ACTIONS
 - **Expected**: Users cannot access restricted pages without proper authentication.
 - **Testing**:
-  - Attempted to access admin pages without logging in.
+  - Attempted to access admin pages and review functionality without logging in.
 - **Result**:
   - Access was denied, and users were redirected to the login page.
 - **Fix**: No issues encountered.